 Figure 3: Administration of ORX-301 prodrug delays body weight loss of adult pre-symptomatic (late-intervention study) Npc1nmf164 mice.
 Line graph indicates the body weight of experimental group mice of increasing age.
-Data are expressed mean ± SEM.
-See Table 2 for raw data and statistical analyses.
-Please note that the end point of each plot corresponds to the post-natal age at which all animals of each experimental group were alive.
+Data are expressed as mean ± SEM.
+Please note that the end point of each plot corresponds to the post-natal age at which all animals of each experimental group were still alive.